jfoggo/WebAPK/README.md

 ### Usage
 Simply **clone** the complete repository, **extend** the app with some additional resource files and **upload** the project to your webserver (eg. Github Pages).

+Then you can start adding more features to your app.
+See following documentation ([WebApp Features](https://whatpwacando.today/)) for further details.

 ### Criteria List
 You need to meet **ALL** of the following [criterias](https://developers.google.com/web/fundamentals/app-install-banners):
 -   the webapp **isn't** already installed